hms-dbmi/hic-data-analysis-bootcamp/README.md

 ### Nezar Abdennur

 Nezar Abdennur is a PhD candidate in Computational and Systems Biology at MIT.
 His research focuses on the determinants of 3D genome organization and the development of tools for dealing with large Hi-C datasets.
-Twitter: [nv1ctus](https://twitter.com/nv1ctus) Web: [nvictus.me](http://nvictus.me)
+Twitter: [@nv1ctus](https://twitter.com/nv1ctus) Web: [nvictus.me](http://nvictus.me)

 ### Peter Kerpedjiev

 Peter Kerpedjiev is a postdoctoral researcher working on creating tools (such as HiGlass) for visualizing large genomic data sets.
-Twitter: [pkerpedjiev](https://twitter.com/pkerpedjiev) Web: [emptypipes.org](http://emptypipes.org)
+Twitter: [@pkerpedjiev](https://twitter.com/pkerpedjiev) Web: [emptypipes.org](http://emptypipes.org)

 ### Fritz Lekschas

 Fritz is a PhD student working on biomedical information visualization with focus on large multiscale genomic data sets.
-Twitter: [flekschas](https://twitter.com/flekschas) Web: [lekschas.de](https://lekschas.de)
+Twitter: [@flekschas](https://twitter.com/flekschas) Web: [lekschas.de](https://lekschas.de)

 ### Leonid Mirny

 Leonid Mirny is a professor at MIT's Institute for Medical Engineering & Science.
 His lab studies the three dimensional organization of chromosomes using a combination of computational analysis and simulation.
-Web site: http://mirnylab.mit.edu/
+Twitter: [@leonidmirny](https://twitter.com/leonidmirny) Web: [mirnylab.mit.edu](http://mirnylab.mit.edu/)

 ## Resources